Decaying vector dark matter with low reheating temperature for KM3NeT signal and its impact on gravitational waves: WIMP/FIMP Dark Matter with low reheating

-In our study, we choose $H_I$ such that $T_{\text{max}}$ lies above all particle masses considered.
-It should be emphasized that the two reference temperatures, $T_{\text{rh}}$ and $T_{\text{max}}$, play a crucial role in our analysis.
-We have verified that the particle masses in our spectrum always remain below $T_{\text{max}}$, ensuring that no Boltzmann suppression occurs for any of the particles.
-In Refs.~\cite{Cosme:2023xpa, Cosme:2024ndc, Arcadi:2024wwg, Lee:2024wes, Khan:2025keb}, authors have used this Boltzmann suppression property to study freeze-in DM at stronger couplings.
-In the present work, we consider DM density dilution through entropy production until the reheating temperature $T_{reh}$, after reheating, the DM relic abundance gets frozen at a particular value.
+If $T_{reh} < 10^{9}$ GeV, the true maximal temperature is larger than what we would estimate by Eq. \ref{Tmax}.
+But, as far as the maximal temperature is much larger than the freeze-out temperature, as in our case, our results are not affected.
+It is to be noted that we have used micrOMEGAs for the production of DM, which uses Eq.~\ref{Tmax} in determining $T_{max}$, and we have ensured that the masses of the relevant particle spectrum in our set-up are always smaller than $T_{max}$.
+Additionally, as is well known, for UV complete theory, freeze-in DM production is independent of the initial temperature \cite{Biswas:2016yjr, Biswas:2017tce} as long as it is above the relevant mass scale, therefore, the DM abundance remains unchanged.
+Hence, our results do not change even if we consider $T_{max} \sim 10^{12}$ GeV by following Eq. \ref{Tmax-grav}, because the DM masses have been chosen to satisfy the condition $T_{max} > M_{W_D}$.
+We have verified that the particle masses in our spectrum always remain below $T_{\text{max}}$, ensuring that no Boltzmann suppression occurs for any of them, since the number density is proportional to the modified Bessel function of the second kind, {\it i.e.} $n_{eq} \propto K_{2}\left(\frac{M_{W_D}}{T}\right)$, which exhibits suppression when $T < M_{W_D}$, while dominant DM production occurs when $T \sim M_{W_D}$.
+In the case of WIMP-type DM, we have focused on the DM coupling to the SM sector in such a range that we do not have ultra-relativistic freeze-out (UFO), which happens at temperature $T \geq M_{W_D}$ \cite{Henrich:2025gsd}.
+In the UFO scenario, which is not applicable in the present work, $T_{max}$ might affect the DM relic density because in some cases the relativistic freeze-out temperature ($T^{U}_{FO}$) can be larger than the maximum temperature, {\it i.e.} $T^{U}_{FO} > T_{max} > M_{W_D}$, which will modify the DM relic density estimation due to the unavailability of such high temperature.
+In Refs.~\cite{Cosme:2023xpa, Cosme:2024ndc, Arcadi:2024wwg, Boddy:2024vgt, Lee:2024wes,Mondal:2025awq, Khan:2025keb}, authors have used this Boltzmann suppression property to study freeze-in DM at stronger couplings.
+In the present work, we consider DM density dilution through entropy production until the reheating temperature $T_{\rm reh}$, after reheating, the DM relic abundance gets frozen at a particular value.
 We have used the built-in micrOMEGAs (v6.2.3) \cite{Alguero:2023zol} routines to estimate DM abundances in the low reheating scenario as discussed in detail in Ref. \cite{Belanger:2024yoj}.
 It is to be noted that to check the thermality of DM, in Ref. \cite{Belanger:2024yoj}, the authors considered that if $|\delta z_{W_D}| < 10^{-2} \bar z_{W_D}$ and $\delta a < 10^{-3} a$, then DM is thermal; otherwise, it is non-thermal which is used in micrOMEGAs and we have followed it.
 In the aforementioned constraints, the variations of $z_{DM}$ and $a$ can be expressed as \cite{Belanger:2024yoj},